kp-palmer/PuertoRicoProject/README.md

 # PuertoRicoProject
-Site for raising awareness for Puerto Rico after the hurricane
+Site for raising awareness for Puerto Rico after the hurricane.
+View it [here](http://www.powertopuertorico.com/).